aws/aws-sdk-js-codemod/CONTRIBUTING.md

 1. Fork the repository.
 2. Use [ASTExplorer](https://astexplorer.net/) with category `JavaScript` and parser `acorn` for examining the AST.
+3. Globally install `npm i -g corepack`, and run `yarn` for installing dependencies.
-3. Modify the source; please focus on the specific change you are contributing.
+4. Modify the source; please focus on the specific change you are contributing.
-4. Ensure local tests pass.
+5. Ensure local tests pass.
-5. Commit to your fork using clear commit messages.
+6. Commit to your fork using clear commit messages.
-6. Send us a pull request, answering any default questions in the pull request interface.
+7. Send us a pull request, answering any default questions in the pull request interface.
-7. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+8. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).